Showing posts sorted by relevance for query pacman. Sort by date Show all posts

 Gameboy Emulator

 Wait, don't go!!
-The fun doesn't need to stop if you're willing to reboot your Atari ST and quit its little green desktop for something different?
+The fun doesn't need to stop if you're willing to reboot your Atari ST for something different?
 If so, then The Untouchables have something rather neat for you.
-It's called the "Gameboy Emulator" and it looks the part with a version of Space Invaders and Tetris which includes a sampled background tune.
+It's called the "Gameboy Emulator", and it looks the part with a version of Space Invaders and Tetris which includes a sampled background tune.

-Okay, their Space Invaders is harsh and hardly complete but it's smooth and very likeable, at least for the one game.
+Okay, their Space Invaders is harsh and incomplete, but it's smooth and very likeable, at least for one game.
 Yes, I said one game (hit ESC afterwards).
 Tetris is excellent and very impressive.
-It reminds me of what I saw on a friend's Gameboy back in the day.
-Yup, definitely a nice albeit fake emulator and I liked a lot.
+It reminds me of what I saw on a friend's Game Boy back in the day.
+Yup, definitely a nice albeit fake emulator, and I liked it a lot.

 Clickety-Click to see more and download the Nuntundu Uboy.